logfellow/logstash-logback-encoder/README.md

 #### Old *deprecated* way of adding event-specific custom fields

-The old deprecated way of embedding custom fields in the json event was to configure `enableContextMap` to true, and then add a `Map` as the last argument on the log line.
+The old deprecated way of adding custom fields in the json event was to configure `enableContextMap` to true, and then add a `Map` as the last argument on the log line.

 For example: